Titantek/ada-outlier-datastory/content.md

 [CONCLUSION] (2024 shortened more paths, but the number of clicks saved by 2007 is greater.)

-We observe on both unfinished and finished graphs that the structure of wikipedia in 2024 allows to shortened more paths than in 2007.
-And the number of clicks saved is greater in 2024 than in 2007.
-Based on this results, we can conclude that the structure of wikipedia in 2024 allows to reach the target page in less clicks than in 2007.
+We observe on both unfinished and finished paths graphs above that the structure of wikipedia in 2024 allows to shortened more paths than in 2007 and the number of clicks saved is greater in 2024 than in 2007.
+Based on this results, we can conclude that the structure of wikipedia in 2024 would allow to players to reach the target page in less clicks than in 2007.

 ### 3.2 Structural comparison